fmorriso/APM-routed/README.md

 ## ng build cautionary tale

-I have learned the hard way to use the following for building the project:
+I have learned the hard way to use the following for building the project _before_ `ng serve`ing it:

 ```
 ng build --verbose --progress --vendor-chunk --extract-css --prod